jfabello/gc-platform-api-client/docs/classes/conversations-api.md

 #### Description

 Send message on existing conversation/communication.
 Only one message body field can be accepted, per request.
-Example: 1 textBody, 1 mediaId, 1 stickerId, or 1 messageTemplate.
+Example: 1 textBody, 1 mediaId, or 1 messageTemplate.

 #### Endpoint